FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 ## One Last Thing: Making MicroLab Cables
 <a name="cables"></a>

-To connect your newly assmebled Control Unit to the Pumps Unit, you will use a pair of cables: 8-wire and 12-wire.
+To connect your newly assembled Control Unit to the Pumps Unit, you will use a pair of cables: 8-wire and 12-wire.
 Savvy readers will notice that this corresponds with the 8-pin and 12-pin connectors.

 #### **Wire Order** <a name="wireorder"></a>

-**Important Note: The wire order here is dfferent than in other sections.**
+**Important Note: The wire order here is different than in other sections.**

 Please read and get comfortable with the wiring order explained on the [MicroLab Wiring](/docs/microlab-wiring) page.
 It's important to maintain the same wiring order throughout the project.